-Many of our patients are looking for a functional, integrative, or naturopathic doctor who can also serve as their primary care provider (PCP).
+Many of our patients are looking for a functional medicine practitioner who can also serve as their primary care provider (PCP).
 So is that possible or just wishful thinking?
 The short answer is - it’s wishful thinking.

 In almost all cases, you still need to have a PCP.
 Here’s why.